peteromallet/HunyuanVideoGP/README.md

 ```bash
 python gradio_server.py --lora-weight lora.safetensors --lora-multiplier 1
 ```

+For each activated Lora, you may specify one float number that corresponds to its weight, alternatively you may specify a list of floats separated by a "," that gives the evolution of this Lora over the steps.
+For instance let's assume there are 30 denoising steps and the multiplier is *0.9,0.8,0.7* then for the steps ranges 0-9, 10-19 and 20-29 the Lora multiplier will be respectively 0.9, 0.8 and 0.7.

 You can find prebuilt Loras on https://civitai.com/ or build them with tools such kohya or onetrainer.